 (e) Inventories

-The classification depends on the Company’s business model for managing the financial assets and the contractual terms of the cash flows,
+The classification of financial assets is based on the Company's business model for managing the asset and the contractual terms of the cash flows.
+Specifically:

 (ii) Measurement